hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 # Machine Learning

-* The terms AI & ML are used interchangeably.
-* Formally, a subset of AI that automatically uses statistical algorithms to analyze large amounts of data, learn from the insights, and then make informed decisions.
+* **Definition** <br> Formally, a subset of AI that automatically uses statistical algorithms to analyze large amounts of data, learn from the insights, and then make informed decisions.
 Enables a machine or system to learn and improve from experience.
+The terms AI & ML are used interchangeably.
-* The process of training a piece of software, called a model, to make useful predictions from data.
+* **Process** <br> Training a piece of software, called a model, to make useful predictions from data.
 Primarily based on mathematics and statistics for establishing or discovering patterns.

 ## Fundamentals
+### Concepts
+#### Loss Functions
+Describes how wrong a model's predictions are.
+Measures the distance between the model's predictions and the actual labels.
+Focuses on the distance between the values by using the absolute value or square of the distance.
+The goal of training a model is to minimize the loss.

+* **MSE (Mean squared error):** The model is closer to the outliers but further away from most of the other data points. `Sum(Distance^2) / N`

+* **MAE (Mean absolute error):** The model is further away from the outliers but closer to most of the other data points. `Sum(Abs(Distance)) / N`

+#### Gradient Descent
+An iterative mathematical process that finds the weights and bias that produce the model with the lowest loss.

+* **Repeat the following steps until the loss can't be reduced any further.**
+    * Calculate the loss with the current weight and bias.
+    * Determine the direction to move the weights and bias that reduce loss.
+    * Move the weight and bias values a small amount (`gradient`*`learning rate`) in the direction that reduces loss.
+The learning rate determines the magnitude of the change.

+#### Learning Rate
+Number that influences how quickly the model converges.
+If too low, take a long time to converge.
+If too high, the model never converges, but instead bounces around the weights and bias that minimize the loss.
+The goal is to pick a learning rate that's not too high nor too low so that the model converges quickly.

 ### Terminologies
 * **Parameter:** The weights and biases that a model learns during training.
 * **Hyperparameters:** The values that you adjust during successive runs of training a model.
+* **Convergence:** A state reached when additional training won't improve the model as loss values change very little or not at all.

 ## Approaches
 ### Unsupervised Learning

+* **Clustering:** Group similar data points together.
+* **Anomaly Detection:** Find unusual data points.
+* **Dimensionality Reduction:** Compress data using fewer numbers.

 Using unlabeled raw data to create models.
 Patterns (similarities, differences) or relationships are infered without any explicit guidance or instruction.

 #### Use case